erich666/McUsd/README.md

 ### Unreal Editor

-You can install the Unreal Editor by running the Epic Games Launcher and then selecting "Unreal" in the upper left column.
+You can install the Unreal Editor by running the [Epic Games Launcher](https://store.epicgames.com/en-US/download) and then selecting "Unreal" in the upper left column, "Library" along the top, then the "+" to the right of "engine versions".
+Note that the installs are 40 GB or more.
 Images here were generated with Unreal Engine 4.27.2, using the Beta Version 1.0 Usd Importer plugin.

 Load procedure: To install this plugin, do "Edit -> Plugins" in the menus at the top.
 Search "USD" and you'll find two (or four, if the Omniverse Connector is installed - both plugins evidently can co-exist, unlike Maya or Max).
 Pick the USD Importer and restart the editor, as directed.
 [See here](https://docs.unrealengine.com/4.26/en-US/WorkingWithContent/USDinUE4) for more help.